A Soldier's Heart

-A Soldier's Heart is a Philippine action drama television series broadcast by Kapamilya Channel.
-Directed by Richard V. Somes, it stars Gerald Anderson, Carlo Aquino, Vin Abrenica, Elmo Magalona, Jerome Ponce, Yves Flores, Nash Aguas, Sue Ramirez and Sid Lucero.
-The series aired on ABS-CBN's Primetime Bida evening block and worldwide via The Filipino Channel from January 20 to September 25, 2020, replacing The Killer Bride and was replaced by Walang Hanggang Paalam.
+A Soldier's Heart is a Philippine television drama action series broadcast by ABS-CBN and Kapamilya Channel.
+Directed by Richard V. Somes, Raz De La Torre and Mervyn Brondial, it stars Gerald Anderson, Carlo Aquino, Vin Abrenica, Elmo Magalona, Jerome Ponce, Yves Flores, Nash Aguas, Sue Ramirez and Sid Lucero.
+It aired on the network's Primetime Bida line up and worldwide on TFC from January 20 to September 18, 2020.

 Synopsis

 The series primarily focuses on the soldiers of the 4th Infantry Division of the Philippine Army and their actions during combat.
 Through multiple perspectives, the story focuses on these soldiers, mainly: Alex Marasigan (Gerald Anderson), an IT expert who quits his desk job and joins because just like his brother, he wants to serve the country, Abraham "Abe" Kamlun (Carlo Aquino), a Tausug Muslim man, who, despite his family's opposition of the move, joins the Army nonetheless, and Michael Mendoza (Nash Aguas), a boy who joins the Army to provide for his family.

 The series also focuses on their Moro separatist adversaries, led by Saal Alhuraji (Sid Lucero), also known by his nom de guerre Abdul Waajid, who seeks to avenge his father who was killed by the military.